readyplayerme/rpm-unreal-webview/README.md

 There are three ways you can add the **RpmAvatarCreator** plugin to your project.
 Add as submodules, paste the plugin inside of the **Plugins** folder, or add the blueprint version of the plugin to the Engine.

-- To add the plugin to your project as a submodules, run the following command in the terminal from your project folder.
-This is preferred way of setting up the plugin.
+- To add the plugin to your project as a submodule, run the following command in the terminal from your project folder.
+This is the preferred way of setting up the plugin.

   ```
    git submodule add --name Plugins/RpmWebBrowser -- https://github.com/readyplayerme/rpm-unreal-web-browser.git Plugins/RpmWebBrowser